 Distributions from our Asset Manager Affiliates are recorded as "Dividends from Asset Manager Affiliates" in our Statement of Operations.
-For the years ended December 31, 2013, 2012, and 2011, we recognized dividend income of \$12.8 million, \$4.7 million and \$1.9 million, respectively, from the Asset Manager Affiliates.
-The increase in Dividends from Asset Manager Affiliates is due to the full integration of Trimaran, and the incentive fees our Asset Manager Affiliates have earned on four managed CLO Funds.
+For both the three months ended March 31, 2014 and 2013, we recognized dividend income of \$3.0 million from the Asset Manager Affiliates.

 The Asset Manager Affiliates are expected to pay future dividends to the Company based upon their operating cash flow, which generally will be dependent upon the maintenance and growth in their assets under management.
-The change in fair value of our investment in our Asset Manager Affiliates was approximately \$1 million, essentially unchanged from December 31, 2012, while during 2013 the Company recognized \$12.8 million of dividend income on its investment in its Asset Manager Affiliates.
+The change in fair value of our investment in our Asset Manager Affiliates was approximately a decrease of \$2.1 million as of March 31, 2014 and an increase of \$3.1 million as of March 31, 2013.
 CLO Funds typically have automatic orderly wind-down features following an initial period of reinvestment.
 Thus, with all else being equal, as managed CLO Fund portfolios age, projected future assets under management (and associated management fees) will naturally decline, resulting in a reduction in fair value of our Asset Manager Affiliates.
 On the other hand, mandates to manage new CLO Fund portfolios will generally result in an increase in the fair value of our investment in our Asset Manager Affiliates.
-During each of 2013 and 2012, our Asset Manager Affiliates added an additional CLO Fund portfolio with initial assets under management of approximately \$450 million and \$400 million, respectively.
-The aggregate of par value assets under management by our Asset Manager Affiliates was \$3.2 billion and \$3.6 billion as of December 31, 2013 and 2012, respectively.
+The aggregate of par value assets under management by our Asset Manager Affiliates was \$3.0 billion and \$3.2 billion as of March 31, 2014 and December 31, 2013, respectively.